-Further increase opportunities for discussing medium and long-term strategies and upgrade growth strategy discussions by the Board of Directors.
+Further increase opportunities for discussing medium and long-term strategies and upgrade growth Directors.

 ■More thorough growth strategy

 More and better offsite meetings and other occasions for discussions and more thorough discussions using a broad perspective about medium and long-term management strategies at Board of Directors meetings.